The Iron Petticoat: Plot

 Captain Vinka Kovalenko (Katharine Hepburn) lands a Soviet Air Force jet in West German territory, to the surprise of the United States Armed Forces, who take her prisoner.
-However, she is neither on a mission nor defecting, just upset about a personal matter back home.
+However, she tells them she is neither on a mission nor defecting, just upset about a personal matter back home.

 Capt.
 Chuck Lockwood (Bob Hope) is eager to leave for London and visit his wealthy fiancée Connie (Noelle Middleton).
-A superior officer named Tarbell (Alan Gifford) cancels his furlough, ordering Chuck to sell the Soviet aviatrix on everything good about America and convince her to permanently come over to their side.
+His superior officer Colonel Tarbell (Alan Gifford) cancels his furlough and orders Chuck to sell the Soviet aviatrix on everything good about America and convince her to permanently come over to their side.
 The colonel even dangles a $100,000 bonus check made out to Vinka to be given if Lockwood succeeds.

-Vinka is pursued by her former lover, engineer Ivan (Robert Helpmann).
-She shows no interest in Chuck, and is just as determined to sell him on Russian virtues as he is on influencing her.
-He describes her as cold and unappealing, but when Connie makes a surprise visit, Vinka strolls into Chuck's room wearing little else but a pajama top and her military medals.
-Connie becomes increasingly angry, more so when she finds out that Chuck is not as well-off financially as he has pretended to be.
+Vinka is pursued by her admirer, engineer Ivan (Robert Helpmann), whom she constantly rejects.
+She also shows no interest in Chuck, and is just as determined to sell him on the virtues of communism as he is on influencing her, but he convinces her to accompany him on a visit to London, so that he can see Connie.
+They take adjoining rooms in a hotel, and Connie makes a surprise visit, having seen him with Vinka.
+He tells her about Vinka and describes her as cold and unappealing, just as Vinka strolls into Chuck's room wearing little else but a pyjama top and her military medals.
+Connie becomes increasingly angry, especially when she finds out that Chuck is not as well-off financially as he has pretended to be.

 Vinka begins to dress in an increasingly enticing manner.
-One night, at a Russian restaurant, comrades come to kidnap her.
+One night, at a Russian restaurant, Soviet officials come to kidnap her.
 A sleeping potion meant for Chuck ends up in Tarbell's drink instead.
-Connie is also mistaken for Vinka in a cloakroom and taken captive.
+Connie is mistaken for Vinka in a cloakroom and taken captive.

-The Russians misunderstand Vinka's intentions and charge her with treason.
-Chuck leads a daring aerial escape, and they end up falling in love.
-Money does not matter as much to Vinka as it does to Connie.
-As she and Lockwood are leaving for America, a Russian agent runs up, offering her the $100,000 check.
-She declines, but Lockwood grabs it.
+The Russians do not believe Vinka's intentions in leaving Russia and find her guilty of treason, to be returned to Moscow for execution.
+Chuck attempts a daring aerial rescue, and they end up falling in love.
+They are then both recaptured by the Soviets, but after landing at Moscow are surprised to be officially welcomed because of a change in international relations.